First Passage Times for Continuous Quantum Measurement Currents

 {\it Discussion and conclusions.---}Our methodology is compatible with any type of master equation in the form~\eqref{eq:liouv}, including time-dependent Hamiltonians.
 It therefore encompass a broad range of physical problems, from quantum optics to condensed matter.
 In addition, because Eqs.~\eqref{eq:nresolvedkraus} and~\eqref{eq:nresolveddiff} are resolved in $N$, it is straightforward to extend our method to incorporate $N$-dependent feedback.
-That is, to study models where $H$ or $\{L_k\}$ are modified depending on the current value of $N(t)$ in a quantum trajectory.
-Despite not being the focus of this letter, we emphasize this connection because feedback and FPTs are actually conceptually very similar.
-Both require monitoring of a stochastic quantity and performing (or not) actions depending on its value.
+That is, to study models where $H$ or $\{L_k\}$ are modified depending on the current value of $N(t)$ in a quantum trajectory~\cite{Annby_Andersson2022}.
+Despite not being the focus of this letter, we emphasize this connection because feedback and FPTs are actually conceptually very similar: both require monitoring of a stochastic quantity and performing (or not) actions depending on its value.
 In the case of the FPT, the action is to continue or cease the dynamics.
 In the case of feedback, it is to modify the Liouvillian.

-Ref.~\cite{Annby_Andersson2022} introduced a method that shares various similarities with ours, although they focused only on feedback.
-The main difference is that they conditioned the dynamics on a filtered current $D(t) = \int_{-\infty}^t dt' ~\gamma e^{-\gamma(t-t')} I(t')$, with $\gamma >0$.
-Here we condition instead on the net charge (formally equivalent to $\gamma\to \infty$).
-While their results focus only on diffusive measurements of a single Hermitian jump operator, our framework captures both jump and diffusion cases and includes multiple jump operators which need not be Hermitian.

-It is interesting to point out how feedback and FPT also share similar practical difficulties: using quantum trajectories one can implement arbitrary feedback strategies, as well as arbitrary FPT conditions (e.g.~stopping for stochastic quantities other than $N(t)$).
-The excessive computational cost of quantum trajectories, however, hampers meaningful progress.
+Feedback and FPT also share the same practical difficulty of requiring computationally expensive quantum trajectories.
 Deterministic strategies, such as the one put forth in this letter, are therefore crucial.
-A famous example of a successful deterministic theory is that of current feedback put forth in Refs.~\cite{Wiseman1994,Wiseman1994b}.
-The significant impact it had in the field shows that even though it deals with a restrictive type of feedback, having a deterministic strategy is nonetheless extremely valuable.
+A famous example of a successful deterministic theory is that of current feedback put forth in Refs.~\cite{Wiseman1994,Wiseman1994b}, which had a significant impact, despite working only for a restricted class of models.
 We believe a similar point can be made for our results.